Medically reviewed by Drugs.com. Last updated on Jan 30, 2023.

 Pharmacologic Class: Corticotropin

 Repository corticotropin injection is used to treat infantile spasms (seizures) in babies and children younger than 2 years of age.
-It is also used to treat multiple sclerosis in adults.
+It is also used to treat adults with relapsing forms of multiple sclerosis.
+Corticotropin will not cure MS, but it may slow some of the disabling effects and decrease the number of flare-ups (relapses) of the disease.

-corticotropin is also used to treat joint disorders (e.g., psoriatic arthritis, rheumatoid arthritis, ankylosing spondylitis); autoimmune diseases (e.g., systemic lupus erythematosus or SLE, polymyositis); and certain conditions of the skin (e.g., erythema multiforme, Stevens-Johnson syndrome), eyes (e.g., keratitis, optic neuritis), and lungs (e.g., sarcoidosis).
-It is also used to treat certain allergies (e.g., serum sickness) and swelling (edema) of the body.
+Repository corticotropin injection is also used to treat joint disorders (eg, psoriatic arthritis, rheumatoid arthritis, ankylosing spondylitis), autoimmune diseases (eg, systemic lupus erythematosus or SLE, polymyositis), and certain conditions of the skin (eg, erythema multiforme, Stevens-Johnson syndrome), eyes (eg, keratitis, diffuse posterior uveitis and choroiditis, optic neuritis), and lungs (eg, sarcoidosis).
+It is also used to treat certain allergies (eg, serum sickness) and swelling (edema) of the body.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For corticotropin, the following should be considered: